mjheick/build-libexif-and-exif/README.md

 # exif
+I got this little project to take my huge EMPIRE OF DIGITAL IMAGES and make sure everything has the necessary minimums.

-Basic building and usage of exif from libexif
+Also called "Basic building and usage of exif from libexif"

 # Repositories
 - [libexif](https://github.com/libexif/libexif)